Table of Contents

 Note: Additional took help can be found by running ‘took help’ from the command line.

-Assuming you configured took to use an authentication configuration named “rhsm”, a typical command line workflow looks like this:
+Assuming you configured took to use an authentication configuration named “rhsm-auth”, a typical command line workflow looks like this:

 - If necessary this will take you through authentication and print out an access token